 *current responder volunteers must complete this new requirement before 2020.

-Work at your own pace, reach out to your regional volunteer manager or your volunteer mentor if you have questions or need help
+Work at your own pace, reach out to your regional volunteer manager or your volunteer mentor if you have questions or need help and please remember to submit your course completion certificates to your regional database manager to updated your training record!

 5. Stay involved during non-disaster times too!
 The PREPAREDNESS Component of the Team is vital!